-the City of Truth.
+faithful city.
 Cf. v.
 16. This is where the Lord's truth, the truth of His eternal Word, would once more be found.
 (Kretzmann)

-ESV has "faithful city."
 This was a name Jerusalem lost (Is.
 1:21) and would now be restored.
 God's faithfulness would be reflected in the transformation of His people.
 (TLSB)